-To silence the beeping sound for "check" conditions, press any key.
+To silence the beeping sound for trouble conditions, press any key.

 - A display of "CHECK" or "TRBL" accompanied by a display of "CALL SERVICE" indicates that a problem exists with the system that eliminates some of the protection.
-CALL FOR SERVICE IMMEDIATELY. - 2.
-A display of "CHECK" or "TRBL" accompanied by a display of one or more zone descriptors indicates that a problem exists with those zone(s).
+CALL FOR SERVICE IMMEDIATELY. - A display of "CHECK" or "TRBL" accompanied by a display of one or more zone descriptors indicates that a problem exists with those zone(s)\.
 First, determine if the zone(s) displayed are intact and make them so if they are not.
-If the problem has been corrected, key an OFF sequence (Security Code plus OFF) to clear the display.
-If the display persists, CALL FOR SERVICE IMMEDIATELY. - 3.
-A display of "CHECK" or "TRBL" accompanied by a numeric display of "6XX," where XX = 01-16, indicates a trouble on a supervised relay (corresponding relay number 01-16) - 4.
-A display of "CHECK" or "TRBL"accompanied by a numeric display of "8XX," where XX = 00-31, indicates a trouble on a peripheral device (connected to the panel's keypad terminals) of the corresponding device address (00-31) - 5.
-A display of "CHECK" or "TRBL" accompanied by a numeric display of "9XX," where XX = 00-99, indicates that a system trouble exists (dialers, bell outputs, ground fault, etc).
-These zones are as follows:
+If the problem has been corrected, the display of the zone descriptor(s) and "CHECK" or "TRBL" should disappear.
+If not, key an OFF sequence (Code plus OFF) to clear the display.
+If the display persists, CALL FOR SERVICE IMMEDIATELY. - A display of "CHECK" or "TRBL" accompanied by a numeric display of "6XX," where XX = 01-32, indicates a trouble on a supervised relay (corresponding relay number 01-32). - A display of "CHECK" or "TRBL" accompanied by a numeric display of "8XX," where XX = 00-31, indicates a trouble on a peripheral device (connected to the panel's keypad terminals) of a corresponding device address (00-31).